-Below we discuss equity grants made during fiscal year 2017, the payout of the performance awards granted in fiscal 2015 for which the three-year performance period ended in fiscal year 2017, and the equity grants made during fiscal year 2018.
-Mr. Kaye and Mr. Arian's fiscal year 2017 compensation is addressed separately on page 38.
+Below we discuss equity grants made during fiscal year 2018 to Messrs.
+Burnison, Rozek, and Mulrooney, the payout of the performance awards granted in fiscal 2016 for which the three-year performance period ended in fiscal year 2018, and the equity grants made during fiscal year 2019.

-Fiscal Year 2017 Equity Awards
+Fiscal Year 2018 Equity Awards

-In fiscal year 2017, 60% (based on the number of units/shares granted at target) of the annual equity awards granted to the named executive officers were comprised of performance-based awards tied to three-year relative TSR ("Relative TSR Units").
-As in previous years (excluding fiscal year 2014), the named executive officers received a portion of their equity awards in the form of time-based restricted stock awards.
+In fiscal year 2018, 60% (based on the number of units/shares granted at target) of the annual equity awards granted to the NEOs were comprised of performance-based awards tied to three-year relative TSR ("Relative TSR Units").
+As in previous years (excluding fiscal year 2014), the NEOs received a portion of their equity awards in the form of time-based restricted stock awards.